Concrete Block Fill Calculator guide

 The formula in plain language

-If that sounds abstract, use the example cards on the calculator page.
-They show a complete set of inputs and the kind of answer you should expect.
+The example cards on the calculator page show a complete set of inputs and the kind of answer you should expect.

 How to read the answer

-Read the headline result first.
-Then look at the smaller supporting lines because they explain the parts behind the answer, such as totals, units, ranges, or formula steps.
+Read the main result first.
+Then check the smaller lines for the totals, units, ranges, counts, or formula steps behind it.

 Common mistakes to avoid

-If the answer looks strange, the most likely cause is a small input mismatch: the wrong unit, date, weight, scale, mode, or policy assumption.
+If the answer looks strange, the most likely cause is a small input mismatch: a mixed unit, copied value, wrong mode, missing label, or result used for the wrong job.

 Research and references

-120 filled blocks 0.25 ft3 per block, 10% waste
+120 filled blocks0.25 ft3 per block, 10% waste

-Small wall fill 64 blocks, 0.22 ft3 each
+Small wall fill64 blocks, 0.22 ft3 each, 8% waste

 FAQ in plain language